awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm-create.md

    ```

 1. Optionally, if you did not extract the starter kit from `create-server` command results, you can download a new starter kit from the server's Properties page in the AWS OpsWorks for Chef Automate console\.
 Downloading a new starter kit resets the Chef Automate dashboard administrator password\.

+1. If you are not using a custom domain, go on to the next step\.
+If you are using a custom domain with the server, create a CNAME entry in your enterprise's DNS management tool to point your custom domain to the AWS OpsWorks for Chef Automate endpoint that you copied in step 7\.
+You cannot reach or sign in to a server with a custom domain until you complete this step\.

 1. When the server creation process is finished, go on to [Configure the Chef Server Using the Starter Kit](opscm-starterkit.md)\.